tiagolimavenancio/react-with-clean-architecture/README.md

 ## Interface Adapters

+The Interface Adapters layer sits between the business layers and external layers such as the user interface and external frameworks.
+Here, you adapt the technical details and input and output interfaces to meet the needs of the business layers.
+The Interface Adapters layer helps keep the internal layers isolated from external technologies.

 The Interface Adapters layer serves as a bridge between the system's core logic and external environments, converting data formats and implementing interfaces for triggering use cases.
 It houses presenters, views, and controllers and is subject to change with evolving external requirements or technologies.

 ### Infrastructures